euraf/agroforestreeadvice/CONTRIBUTING.md

 Agroforestreeadvice needs a clean database of tree characteristics with tree species in lines, characteristics of the species in columns.
 The first line must contain headers, with one header for each column, no space and no special characters in headers.
 Check that you have at least one column that can serve as a unique tree identifier (ideally this should be the tree latin name and if you have species with several lines (e.g. because of several cultivars), then the unique identifier should include the cultivar).
 Check that the text cells are correctly spelled.

 ### step 2: decide which inputs to ask from the user
 In agroforestreeadvice, inputs are called "criteria" (because they are the criteria on which the tree species are scored).
 They can be of different types (corresponding to shiny widgets): checkboxInput, checkboxGroupInput, radioButtons, selectInput (=drop-down menu), numericInput, sliderInput etc...
 You need to decide, for each criteria, the object type that you want, and indicate it in the objecttype column (column F).

-For criteria that don't have suboptions, you need to write one line per criteria, with criteria name (see below for the choice of name) in both coulmn "criteria" and "choice" (columns E end F).
+For criteria that don't have suboptions, you need to write one line per criteria, with criteria name (see below for the choice of name) in both column "criteria" and "choice" (columns E end F).
 For criteria that need 2 supplementary information (i.e. sliderInput, which need the min and max of the range), you need to have 2 lines for the criteria, with the criteria name in column "criteria", and the min and max in 2 lines in the column "choice" For criteria that have several suboptions (i.e. selectInput, checkboxGroupInput, radioButtons, checkboxGroupInput), you need to add as many lines as necessary, with the criteria name in the "criteria" column, and the different suboptions in the "choice" column.

 Criteria name: In order to use the automatic score computation function, each user input should correspond to one column of the tree characteristic database (= with the same name as the column), or to several columns (=each with the name of a choice of a criteria that has suboptions), but this is not mandatory: you can code your own scoring function, and even mix automatic computation for certain criteria, and ad-hoc function for others.

 Once your criteria are defined, you need to specify where they should go on the interface, i.e. identify which of the needed inputs correspond to the description of the user's site, and which correspond to the farmer's objectives.

 The "site" inputs correspond to constraints that the user needs to take into account to know what tree species are adapted to their local conditions, in terms of soil, climate, biotic context, constraints at plot scale, at farm scale or at the socio-economic level).
 They will be placed on the left-hand side of the interface and will be matched with the response traits (response to the environmental conditions) of the trees.
 Therefore you need to write "responsetrait" in the "side" column (column B) for those.

 The "objectives" input correspond to the user axpects from the tree in terms of production of products (e.g. timber, fruits, nuts, fuelwood etc..) and/or ecosystem services (e.g. shade, soil fertility etc...).
 They will be placed in the right-hand side of the interface and will be matched to the effect traits of the trees (effect on the environment).
 THerefore you need to write "effecttrait" in the "side" column (column B) for those.

-You can change (or you should soon be able to) the order of display of the criteria with coulmn "order (column B).
+You can change (or you should soon be able to) the order of display of the criteria with coulmn "order".

 In order to simplify the visualisaiton of results, you can organise your criteria by "BigCriteria". these are used to give the same color to a group of scores in the graphical output (e.g. criteria describing the soil texture, soil pH, soil depths... can all be grouped in the "soil" BigCriteria.
 To do so, simply fill the "BigCriteria" column (column C).

 Provide the translation of the BigCriteria, criteria and choices in all the languages supported by AgroforesTreeAdvice (currently, english, french, german, dutch and czech) in the corresponding columns (e.g. criteria_en)

 Create an excel file with 2 sheets, one named "data", which contains the tree characteristics, and one named "interface", which contains all the information AgroforesTreeAdvice needs to build the interface for this specific tool.
 The file name should be your model name and it should not have space, underscore nor special characters in it.